BC Lions: Staying in contention (1996–2002)

-1996 was a season of turmoil for the Lions, both on and off the field.
+The 1996 CFL season brought turmoil for the Lions, both on and off the field.
 Former Lions' quarterback and fan favourite Joe Paopao returned to the team from the Edmonton Eskimos as the new head coach, replacing Dave Ritchie.
 On March 11, 1996, Lions' owner Bill Comrie announced that the club had been sold to a group of 10 local businessmen headed by Nelson Skalbania (who once owned the Montreal Alouettes) and Michael Jensen.
 The Lions held training camp at UBC with over a hundred players invited.
 Mike McCarthy arrived in Vancouver to become the Lions new VP of football operations.
 On the field, the Lions started the season with 18 new faces in the line-up, including heralded Heisman Trophy winner Andre Ware at quarterback.
 The Lions started the season at 0–4, and quarterback Damon Allen was signed to replace Ware.
 As the team stumbled on the field, attendance plummeted.
 Stability in the front office proved short-lived, as Skalbania and his ownership group lost control of the team, and the Lions (again) went into receivership, with the CFL taking over the team once more, just as they had in 1992.
 The bright spot of the season was an exciting and improbable, 35–11 victory over Doug Flutie and the Toronto Argonauts, in September, 1996.
 On October 31, 1996, Hamilton businessman David Braley announced his intention to buy the team.
 November 2, 1996 marked the end of the season as the Lions defeated Ottawa 35–24 in what was the Rough Riders' final game in club history.

-David Braley's ownership and a coaching change brought the Lions much-needed stability as they entered the 1997 season, and some of that stability seemed to have translated to success on the field.
+David Braley's ownership and a coaching change brought the Lions much-needed stability as they entered the 1997 CFL season, and some of that stability seemed to have translated to success on the field.
 Joe Paopao resigned prior to the season's start, and was replaced as head coach by Adam Rita.
 The Lions made the playoffs for the 20th time in their 43-year club history, despite an 8–10, fourth place divisional finish.
 The Leos' 1997 playoff appearance marked the first time in CFL history that a West Division team participated in an East Division semi-final, under a newly established "cross-over rule" (where the fourth-place team from one division qualified for the playoffs, as long as the team earned more points than the 3rd place team from the opposing division.
 Once so qualified, the fourth-place team would then "cross-over" to the other division to play the second-place team in the opposing division).
-The Lions thus faced Montreal in the Eastern semi-finals, eventually losing to the Alouettes, 45–35, in a spirited contest.
+The Lions thus faced the Montreal Alouettes in the Eastern semi-finals, eventually losing to the Alouettes, 45–35, in a spirited contest.
 Fullback Sean Millington was awarded the CFL's Outstanding Canadian Award at season's end, while linebacker B.J.
 Gallis won the Jackie Parker Trophy as the West Division's top rookie.